Quantum scars in spin-1/2 isotropic Heisenberg clusters: Model and towers of eigenstates

 for $p=0,...,N$, where $\left\vert \Downarrow \right\rangle =\left\vert \psi _{1}(N/2,-N/2)\right\rangle $\ denotes saturated ferromagnetic state with all spins down.
 For other towers, it is hard to get the explicit form of the eigenstates, which are dependent of structure of the cluster.
 In particular, there is a set of towers with $l=0$, which essentially do not belong to tower since the corresponding tower length is $1$.
 However, it does not affect the statistics of whole energy levels, since the total number of such energy levels is $N_{\mathrm{tower}}(N/2)=C_{N}^{N/2}-C_{N}^{N/2-1}$,\ which is a vanishing portion to the whole number of energy levels $2^{N}$, as $N$ tends to infinity.

-In this sense, for generic values of $\left\{ J_{ij}\right\} $, the model $ H_{0}$ is nonthermalizable.
+In this sense, for generic values of $\left\{ J_{ij}\right\} $, the model $ H_{0}$ is nonthermalizable, even in the case with a set random $\left\{ J_{ij}\right\} $.
 This can be verified by examining the probability distribution of the spacings between energy levels (see next section).
 In this work we pose the question of whether a perturbation can break the integrability, and, if it can, is there any towers still remain as quantum scars.